laemD8/Arbitrum-Solidity-Dapp/README.md

 🔹 **Run a Local Ethereum Network and Node:**

 1. Open a terminal window in your `decentralized-cupcakes` directory.
-2. Execute the following command to initiate Hardhat's integrated local Ethereum network `yarn hardhat node`.
+2. Execute the following command to initiate Hardhat's integrated local Ethereum network `yarn hardhat node`
 4. You should observe output indicating the HTTP and WebSocket JSON-RPC server at http://127.0.0.1:8545/.
 Additionally, test accounts with generated ETH balances will be displayed.
      ```
      ...